filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 The `lotus` application runs as a daemon and a client to control and interact with that daemon.
 A daemon is a long-running program that is usually run in the background.

 When using _mainnet_, we recommend you start the daemon [syncing from a trusted state snapshot](chain.md#lightweight-snapshot).
-In any case, you can start the deamon with the following command:
+In any case, you can start the daemon with the following command:

 ```sh
 lotus daemon